Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 Yes!
-Washing machines generates no heat during its cycles operation.
+Washing machines generate no heat during their cycles operation.
 Bed bugs are not affected by these cycles.

-As long as the detergents used in washing machine can’t kill bed bugs, all the bed bug infested clothes will come out with bed bugs after cleaning though some bed bugs may be soaked in washing water and get drained away.
+- As long as the detergents used in the washing machine can’t kill bed bugs, all the bed bug-infested clothes will come out with bed bugs after cleaning though some bed bugs soaked in washing water get drained away.

 Can dry Cleaning chemical/ detergent kill bed bugs?

-However, bed bugs suck foam from soapy water which make them fatten and easily float – a condition that they recover from after water is drained.
+However, bed bugs suck foam from soapy water, which makes them fatten and easily float – a condition that they recover from after water is drained.

-However, for high efficiency in killing bed bugs, dry the infested clothes at a temperature of about 123 degree Fahrenheit.
+However, for high efficiency in killing bed bugs, dry the infested clothes at about 123 degrees Fahrenheit.

 How much do you need to acquire a dry cleaning machine?

 The cost of a dry cleaning machine varies.
-Cost variations is governed by factors like:
+Factors like: govern cost variations

 1. Amount of load (clothes) that a dryer shall carry while in operation.